HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

 If you need to enroll a client or family that already exists in CaseWorthy the process is much simpler.
 Click the "Intake: Existing Clients" button on the left navigation bar.
 This launches a shorter workflow that focuses on enrollment and assessment data, and skips collecting some of the more general client demographics.

-1. On the [Enrollment Add/Edit](../Forms/1000000030.md) form select "Home to Stay" under Program and enter the Program Entry date.
+1. On the [Enrollment Add/Edit](../Forms/1000000030.md) form select the program you are enrolling them in.
 1. Select which family members to enroll on the [Enrollment Members](../Forms/1000000259.md) form.
 1. At this point you will be asked: "Complete assessments at this time?"
-If you have recent data available (which you should for a brand new client) you should say yes.
+If you have recent data available you should say yes.
 You have the option of saying no and skipping the remaining steps of the intake, but this option should only be used if the complete data is not available and we need some sort of client record in the system.
 This will leave the enrollment status as "Assessments Pending".
 To complete them go to the [Program Enrollment](../Forms/1000000266.md) form, and click on the assessments pending link. already entered for the Universal Intake.
 1. Once the enrollment is created and all the members are added, the workflow creates an <a href="Objects/Assessment.md" target="_blank">Assessment</a> for each family member.
-   - The [HUD Assessment](../Forms/1000000248.md) collects data on things like housing status, non-cash benefits received, employment status, and more.
-You will have to complete the HUD Assessment for each enrolled member, but not all family members will be asked the same questions.
-   - The [Financial Assessment](../Forms/1000000145.md) collects data on household income and its sources.
-Check each row that applies, enter the amount, and the interval.
-There are additional fields to record how and when the data was verified, but they are not required.
-   - The [Chronic Homelessness](../Forms/1000000262.md)" collects more detailed information about the housing status of each family member.
-Data entered on this form determines if a client meets the HUD definition for chronic homelessness.
+The required assessments will vary based on the program.

-1. This is the end of the workflow.
+1. The workflow ends when all of the assessments are completed.
 Click "Done" when you are finished reviewing the summary of the forms you filled out.

 ---
 ---